Tag Archive: sleep

 Accept the Struggle

 Most people struggle with meditation, either with the posture or with an attention that just won’t sit still – not to mention the skeins of thinking that just won’t let you alone.
-It’s important you… Continue reading
+It’s… Continue reading

 Free download of Acharn Chah’s Teachings